1900 Summer Olympics: Cricket

 After the withdrawal of teams from the Netherlands and Belgium, only two teams played in the cricket tournament.
 A team made up of players from the Albion Cricket Club and the Standard Athletic Club, two Paris clubs consisting almost exclusively of British expatriates, played a touring team from the southwest of England.
 The Devon and Somerset Wanderers were no more than a team of competent club cricketers (made up from Blundells School old boys and members of Castle Cary Cricket Club), and only Montagu Toller and Alfred Bowerman were deemed good enough to play at county level for Somerset.
 The game was played before a small crowd at the Vélodrome de Vincennes.
 An emphatic second innings bowling performance from Toller captured victory for the visitors as time appeared to be running out for them.
 If the French had held out for five more minutes the game would have been a draw.
 Knowledge of the game would have been lost but for the forethought of John Symes, a member of the victorious team, who kept a scorecard in his own writing.

 Croquet

 The croquet tournament was notable as it marked the first appearance of women at Olympic level.
 Madame Desprès, Madame Filleul-Brohy and Mademoiselle Ohier were eliminated in the first round of competition.
 All players were French.
 A single paying spectator attended the tournament, an elderly English gentleman who travelled from Nice for the early stages.
 An unofficial two-ball handicap competition was also held.
+This was also the only Olympiad where croquet was part of the official programme, though there was the variant called roque at the 1904 Summer Olympics.

 Cycling

-The home nation won six of the nine medals available.
+The home nation won six of the nine medals available, including one that was initially awarded to Great Britain until this was reversed in 2024.
 A number of unofficial events were held for both amateurs and professionals.